FauthD/CatFlap_HA/README.md

 - Block the flap for outgoing by a Vet-Switch (in HA).
 - Cats can always come in.
 - A blinking LED tells the cats the flap is blocked.
+- AC Powersupply to save on batteries
+- Batteries can be used as a fallback in case of a power outage, but then the HA-Connection does not work.

 # Missing
 - No logging of the chip numbers.